meta00/vital_sqi/README.md

     - `signal_obj.signal` containing waveform data (pandas dataframe).
     - `signal_obj.sampling_rate` containing sampling rate, either input by user or automatically inferred from the waveform.
-    - `signal_obj.sqis` containing SQIs (pandas dataframe) that are derived by functions of `vital_sqi.sqi` modules or an external table, with SQI values as columns and signal segment per row.
-If derived using the vital_sqi package, i
+    - `signal_obj.sqis` containing SQIs (pandas dataframe) that are derived by functions of `vital_sqi.sqi` modules or an external table, with SQI values as columns and signal segments as rows.
+After signal classification, decision of `accept` or `reject` for each signal segment is in `decision` column.
+If signal segmentation is done with the package, the table will contain also coordinates in column `start` and `end`.

-The table also contains a column named `decision`, if signal classification is applied on the SQI table.
-Columns
     - `signal_obj.rules` and `signal_obj.ruleset` containing a list of `rules` and a `ruleset`, respectively, to classify signals as `accept` or `reject`.
 - `rules` list of `Rule` objects, in which each corresponds to an SQI and contains thresholds for quality assignment.
     Rules could be read into `signal_obj` from `.json` file in the following format: